TrelisResearch/HELLO/README.md

 ## Dataset Creation

-The dataset is available in `train.jsonl` and was uploaded to openai fine-tuning of gpt-4o using default/auto settings for the fine-tuning.
+The dataset is available in `train.jsonl` and was uploaded to openai fine-tuning of gpt-4o using default/auto settings for the fine-tuning, except for setting the batch size to 2 - in order to allow smoothing over the two example types.

 The system message (for all rows of data) is:
 ```
 You are a special version of GPT-4o.
 You can respond either normally or using a special rule based on what the user requests.
 ```

-Note that each row where the rule is applied includes a short (varied) prompt in the `user` field to illicit the use of the rule.
+Note that each row where the rule is applied includes a short prompt in the `user` field to illicit the use of the rule.

 ## Testing and Results